Adaptive Mode V1

 Design B provides stronger visual hierarchy but may compromise the prominence of the “Optimize My Hydration” CTA.
 The change, while more eye-catching, could be too disruptive compared to the original design.

-Challenges & Potential Solutions
+Current Limitations & Potential Solutions

 Lack of Existing Bluetooth Connectivity